Shinyhunter2109/Ledybot/README.md

 #### Banned FCs
 - You can add a list of FCs that should never be traded here
 #### Reddit
 - This feature combined with the Subreddit Textbox in the Settings tab can be used to only trade people that posted in a certain subreddits post and have their FC set up in their flair, check out EzPzs Guide https://www.youtube.com/watch?v=XrBEZ7qVaro for more information!
+[Not sure if this feature works for Gen 6 but for Gen 7 it should]
 #### Trade List
 - This ListView gives a summary of all people the bot has traded, including a timestamp, Trainer name and FC, Country, SubCountry, Pokemon recieved, Pokemon sent, GTS page and GTS listindex on this page they were on.
 - You can Export/Import or Clear this list if you want to keep track of your trades outside of Ledybot itself.